5 Ways to Lower Your Blood Pressure

 One interesting note – blood pressure varies by geography and Massachusetts is among some 10 states to have the lowest prevalence of hypertension.
 You can visit this interactive map (a collaboration between the CDC and the Robert Wood Johnson Foundation) to learn more about health statistics in your local area.

-Many people with high blood pressure can lower their blood pressure into a healthy range or keep their numbers in a healthy range by making lifestyle changes.
-Zichittella and the CDC recommend talking to your healthcare team about the following lifestyle changes to help control your blood pressure:
+Lifestyle changes are one of the most effective ways to lower high blood pressure and reduce the risk of heart disease and stroke.
+Many people with high blood pressure can bring their blood pressure into a healthy range or keep their numbers in a healthy range by making consistent, heart-healthy changes.
+Zichittella and the CDC recommend talking to your healthcare team about the following strategies to help control your blood pressure:

 Get at least 150 minutes of physical activity each week (about 30 minutes a day, 5 days a week).
 Exercise can help you maintain a healthy weight and lower your cholesterol and blood pressure.